Alzpeta/oarepo-validate/README.md

 In most cases, marshmallow schema in loader can be removed and a simple json loader used instead.
 However, if you need a custom processing of input data that is independent of validation, you can keep the two marshmallows.
-To achieve this, use ``oarepo_validate.json_loader`` as the record loader.
+To remove marshmallow loader and use a simple one, set ``oarepo_validate.json_loader`` as the record loader.

 ```python
 RECORDS_REST_ENDPOINTS = {